-A worker voice must be embedded in any recovery plan, whether through the promotion of collective bargaining at a workplace level, sectoral agreements or using a social partnership model to ensure equal voice between government, workers and employers.
+Worker voice must be embedded in any recovery plan, whether through the promotion of collective bargaining at a workplace level, sectoral agreements or using a social partnership model to ensure equal voice between government, workers and employers.

 Collective bargaining delivers at a workplace level.
 Workers in unionised workplaces have better pay, more training, better work-life balance policies, better pensions, and are less likely to leave their job.

 But more and more evidence shows that collective bargaining also delivers for workers across the economy too - particularly when workers can bargain with employers to set standards across a whole industry or sector.

 The OECD has published evidence showing that collective bargaining can help tackle inequality, boost business productivity, and help groups who are discriminated against in the labour market get and keep jobs.
 It also says collective bargaining is at the heart of how governments can deliver better work.

-To embed this kind of good practice and increase workers' voice in the long term, East Midlands LEPs should:
+To embed this kind of good practice and increase workers' voice in the long term, the North East and Cumbria's three combined authorities should set a headline aim to increase employee and trade union engagement, explaining the benefits that this can bring for productivity, and use commissioning, procurement and the allocation of specific funding streams to require evidence of effective workforce engagement

-- set a headline aim to increase employee and trade union engagement, explaining the benefits that this can bring for productivity, and use commissioning, procurement and the allocation of specific funding streams to require evidence of effective workforce engagement - build employee and trade union engagement by promoting the value of social partnership through collective bargaining and workforce voice in strategic decisionmaking; this could take the form of establishing greater information and consultation mechanisms with recognised trade unions or through other forms of employee engagement in non-unionised workplaces; the region's MCAs and local authorities should work with LEPs to jointly promote this as a core objective of the recovery strategy - build on the experience of Greater Manchester, Liverpool City Region and other areas, in developing structures and mechanisms for engaging trade unions and other stakeholders in the heart of regional decision making and economic strategy.
+Employee and trade union engagement should include promoting the value of social partnership through collective bargaining and workforce voice in strategic decision-making.
+This could take the form of establishing greater information and consultation mechanisms with recognised trade unions or through other forms of employee engagement in non-unionised workplaces.
+Combined authorities in the region should work with LEPs to jointly promote this as a core objective of the recovery strategy.

+Combined authorities and LEPs should also build on the experience of Greater Manchester, Liverpool City Region and other areas, in developing structures and mechanisms for engaging trade unions and other stakeholders in the heart of regional decision-making and economic strategy.

-4.3 Skills
+4.5 Skills